LambdaTest/Pytest-headless/README.md

 # Steps:

-You can run a test in headless mode for Chrome and Firefox with the argument '--headless'.
+You can run a test in headless mode by adding that as a desired capability in the `conftest.py` file.
 For example:

  ```
-pytest test_demo_site.py --headless
+capabilities = {
+        "build": "Sample PY Build",
+        "platformName": "Windows 11",
+        "browserName": "Chrome",
+        "browserVersion": "latest",
+		"headless": True
+}
  ```

 * Full documentation for browser configuration [Pytest](https://pytest-selenium.readthedocs.io/en/latest/user_guide.html).